 A Christian who fails to practice the discipline of biblical meditation, Spurgeon said, is in danger of filling his or her mind instead with the things of this world.

 “Man must have some delight, some supreme pleasure.
 His heart was never meant to be a vacuum,” Spurgeon said.
 “If not filled with the best things, it will be filled with the unworthy and disappointing.”

 John Chrysostom, the fourth-century archbishop of Constantinople, urged Christians during his day to meditate on God’s Word, calling it “medicine” for the soul.

 “Don’t simply dive into them.
 Swim in them,” Chrysostom wrote.
 “Keep them constantly in your mind.
 The cause of all evils is the failure to know the Scriptures well.”

 Why Should I Practice Biblical Meditation?

 To practice biblical meditation is to acknowledge that God is the only source of true joy and delight.
 It is to continually focus your mind and your emotions on the things of heaven, not on the things of this world.
 It is to recognize, through our actions, that God’s Word contains every answer to life’s questions.

 When we practice biblical meditation, we grow in our faith and grow closer to God.
 When we meditate on God’s Word, we acknowledge that we need him more than just one hour of the day and more than one day out of the week.
 We need him all the time.
 When we meditate on God’s Word, we walk continually in his peace, love and joy.

-Much like an athlete in-training who continually replenishes the body with water, God calls his people to continually replenish the soul with his Word, the living water.
+Much like an athlete in-training who continually replenishes the body with water, God’s people are called to continually replenish their soul with his Word, the living water.
 Without it, we can’t survive.